w233w/Little-TouHou/README.md

 ## TODO

-- Currently, only 11 enemies will come in 3 waves; You win if you kill them all.
-Plan to add more content.
+- Plan to add more content.
+Currently, Only 11 enemies will come in 3 waves; You win if you kill them all.